 High School Based

-The high school based dual enrollment program offers general education college courses at several area high schools.
+The high school based dual enrollment program offers college courses at several area high schools.
 Course fees are substantially reduced for the high school based program and students may be eligible for a lottery funded grant.

 - 19 composite score on the ACT